 Yes, the FTC maintains a digital locations library.
 Please click on locations in the pink banner to start viewing options.
 Our office can also create a customized location package based on your needs.

 Permits are issued for commercial productions taking place on public property (i.e. parks, beaches, streets, sidewalks, public buildings) within over 50 film-friendly municipalities, taxing districts, county departments and other community entities within Palm Beach County.
 Please allow three (3) full business days to process a standard permit.
-If you need a permit processed in less than 3 days, please notify our office immediately.
+If you need a permit processed in less than 3 days, please notify our office right away.
 Shoots involving road closures, intermittent traffic control, closing off public areas, etc., will take longer than 3 days to process.
 Please click on request a permit to get started.

 A film permit is not required for individuals filming or videotaping only for their own personal or private use or for employees of print or electronic news media when filming breaking news.
 If you are unsure if you will be required to obtain a film permit, please contact our office.

 Yes, please click on insurance requirements for more information.

 Palm Beach County requires anyone working in the County to provide Workers Compensation.